ceph/ceph/doc/rados/operations/monitoring.rst

 Using the Admin Socket
 ======================

 The Ceph admin socket allows you to query a daemon via a socket interface.
 By default, Ceph sockets reside under ``/var/run/ceph``.
-To access a daemon via the admin socket, login to the host running the daemon and use the following command:
+To access a daemon via the admin socket, log in to the host that is running the daemon and run one of the two following commands:

 .. prompt:: bash $

    ceph daemon {daemon-name}
    ceph daemon {path-to-socket-file}

-For example, the following are equivalent:
+For example, the following commands are equivalent to each other:

 .. prompt:: bash $

    ceph daemon osd.0 foo
    ceph daemon /var/run/ceph/ceph-osd.0.asok foo

-To view the available admin socket commands, execute the following command:
+To view the available admin-socket commands, run the following command:

 .. prompt:: bash $

    ceph daemon {daemon-name} help

-The admin socket command enables you to show and set your configuration at runtime.
-See `Viewing a Configuration at Runtime`_ for details.
+Admin-socket commands enable you to view and set your configuration at runtime.

-Additionally, you can set configuration values at runtime directly (i.e., the admin socket bypasses the monitor, unlike ``ceph tell {daemon-type}.{id}
+For more on viewing your configuration, see `Viewing a Configuration at Runtime`_.
+There are two methods of setting configuration value at runtime: (1) using the admin socket, which bypasses the monitor and requires a direct login to the host in question, and (2) using the ``ceph tell {daemon-type}.{id}
-config set``, which relies on the monitor but doesn't require you to login directly to the host in question ).
+config set`` command, which relies on the monitor and does not require a direct login.

 .. _Viewing a Configuration at Runtime: ../../configuration/ceph-conf#viewing-a-configuration-at-runtime
 .. _Storage Capacity: ../../configuration/mon-config-ref#storage-capacity